Mind-Popping Facts about Bubble Wrap You Never Know About

 Bubble Wrap

-You might have heard that Bubble Wrap can be used as a stress buster, and most of your electronic and glass products are wrapped with these Bubble Wrap as a packaging tool.
-But what was the original purpose of Bubble Wrap?
-Here are some of the interesting facts about Bubble Wrap you need to know.
+You might have heard that Bubble Wrap can act as a stress buster, and most companies wrap their electronic and glass products with it as a packaging tool.
+But have you ever wondered about the original purpose of Bubble Wrap?
+Here are some interesting facts about Bubble Wrap you need to know.

 Bubble Wrap Facts and History